 Bonus: It's good for the environment.
 Find out how to Stop Junk Mail.

-Schedule in time to organize and manage your mail.
+2. Schedule time to organize and manage your mail.

 Most people sort through mail while walking in the door after work and often stop in the middle to put away their coat or turn their attention to what's for dinner.
 Resist the urge to manage mail until you have the time and attention to give to this task.